-Assess Microsoft 365 Security Compliance with cnspec
+Assess Microsoft 365 Security with cnspec

 cnspec assesses your Microsoft 365 environment for misconfigurations that put your organization at risk.
 You can scan your Microsoft 365 organization for compliance with security policies created by Mondoo or the community, or create your own policies.
 You also can write individual tests to run on the fly or include in automated tasks.